ben-kolber/Deep-Learning/README.md

 # Goal
-Getting aquainted with Keras.
-Still waiting on my CoreX Chroma eGPU to run heavier models.
+Getting aquainted with deep learnind.

 ## CNN
 Simply convolutional neural network that is trained on images of cats and dogs.